alexmckinnon/lighthouselabs/README.md

 ### Day 2

 Write a new function called totalCells() which will return the total number of cells in your grid.

+### Day 3

+Write a function called lightCell() that takes in the coordinates in the form of 'A3' or 'J9' and returns the contents of that specific cell.